marick/suchwow/README.md

 ## Such Wow

-Clojure functions for those *proud* of always having to stop and think before using `some`; those disinclined to remember which functions take namespaces, which take symbols, and which take both; and those willing to endure scorn for using `not-empty` instead of `seq`.
-Also for people who think the semicolon is the prince of punctuation.
+Clojure functions for those *proud* of always having to stop and think before using `some`; for those disinclined to remember which functions take namespaces, which take symbols, and which take both; and for those willing to endure scorn for using `not-empty` instead of `seq`.

+Also for people
+who think the semicolon is the prince of punctuation.